pulibrary/parallelogram/README.md

 https://www.oclc.org/developer/api/oclc-apis/worldcat-metadata-api.en.html

-However, even without a WorldCat API Key, the tool can still be used to query the ScriptShifter and LOC Linked data services.
+However, even without a WorldCat Metadata API Key, the tool can still be used to query the ScriptShifter and LOC Linked data services.

 ### Launching the App